jzlyy/Kubernetes-Binary-Install-2/README.md

 ---
 ## Case

-The Cloud Computing Laboratory of Neijiang Vocational and Technical College implemented this solution to deploy a highly available Kubernetes cluster, enabling API Service to handle requests with high concurrency, high throughput, and low latency.
+The HuaWei Cloud Computing Laboratory of Neijiang Vocational and Technical College implemented this solution to deploy a highly available Kubernetes cluster, enabling API Service to handle requests with high concurrency, high throughput, and low latency.

 ---
 ## Contribution Guidelines